Pelham-Lab/rhythmidia/README.md

 ---
 ## Changelog
+v0.3.1: Added further experimental features for bulk data handling.
+Minor updates to documentation.

+v0.3.0: Made minor changes to allow for analysis of 'free-run' experiments.
+Minor bugfixes.
+Added functionality to remove band markers from plots.
+Added experimental functionality to save all plots from an experiment file at once.

 v0.2.4: Constrained calculation of Sokolove-Bushell period to a reasonable range.

 v0.2.1: Fixed a failure to save experiment files introduced by a change in a dependency.
 NOT backwards compatible with experiment files generated pre-v0.2.1.